Scheduled monuments in Somerset: North Somerset

+Somerset (district)

 Mendip

-Mendip is a local government district which covers a largely rural area of 285 sqmi ranging from the Mendip Hills through on to the Somerset Levels.
-It has a population of approximately 11,000.
-The administrative centre of the district is Shepton Mallet.
+Mendip is a former local government district which covers a largely rural area of 285 sqmi ranging from the Mendip Hills through on to the Somerset Levels.

 There are 233 scheduled monuments in Mendip.
 These include a large number of bowl and round barrows and other neolithic, Bronze and Iron Age tumuli such as the Priddy Circles and Priddy Nine Barrows and Ashen Hill Barrow Cemeteries.
-There are also several Iron Age hill forts on the hill tops and lake villages on the lowlands such as Meare and Glastonbury Lake Villages.
+There are also several Iron Age hill forts on the hilltops, and lake villages on the lowlands such as Meare and Glastonbury Lake Villages.
 The lake villages were often connected by timber trackways such as the Sweet Track.
-There are several Roman sites particularly around the Charterhouse Roman Town and its associated lead mining.
+There are several Roman sites, particularly around the Charterhouse Roman Town and its associated lead mines.
 Some later coal mining sites are also included in the list.

-Two major religious sites in Mendip at Glastonbury Abbey and Wells Cathedral and their precincts and dispersed residences, tithe barns and The Abbot's Fish House also figure prominently in the list.
+Two major religious sites in Mendip at Glastonbury Abbey and Wells Cathedral, and their precincts and dispersed residences, tithe barns and The Abbot's Fish House also figure prominently in the list.
 Prehistoric defensive features such as Ponter's Ball Dyke were supplemented in the medieval period by motte-and-bailey castles such as Farleigh Hungerford, Nunney and Fenny Castle.
 Commercial and industrial development is represented by the Old Iron Works at Mells and various market crosses.
-The most recent monuments are World War II bunkers and bombing decoys on Black Down the highest point of the Mendip Hills, which also appear on the Sedgemoor list as the site crosses the boundary between the districts.
+The most recent monuments are World War II bunkers and bombing decoys on Black Down, the highest point of the Mendip Hills, which also appear on the Sedgemoor list as the site crosses the boundary between the districts.